The Danish Scout Council

 The Danish Scout Council (DSC; Spejderne, formerly Fællesrådet for Danmarks Drengespejdere, FDD) is the national Scouting federation of Denmark.
-Scouting was founded in Denmark in 1909 and among the charter members of WOSM in 1920.
+Scouting was founded in Denmark in 1909 and it was among the charter members of WOSM in 1920.
 Denmark has 70,000 Scouts.

 History

 In 1920, Det Danske Spejderkorps (DDS) was among the founding members of the Boy Scouts' International Conference.
 The KFUM-Spejderne i Danmark (KFUM-S) gained an independent title of membership in 1924.
 In 1961, the World Scout Conference changed the statutes of WOSM requesting only one member per country.
 Thus, DDS and KFUM-S founded the Fællesrådet for Danmarks Drengespejdere which overtook the WOSM membership on 23 April 1962.

 Structure

 Member organizations of the federation are: